All Products

 Note

 Superusers of a Hologres instance can query the execution information about SQL statements that are submitted by all users of the Hologres instance.
-RAM users can query the execution information about SQL statements that are submitted only by themselves.
+Users other than Superusers can query the execution information about only SQL statements that are submitted by themselves.

 -- Syntax for Hologres V2.0 and later